ing-bank/lion/packages/ui/ui.api.md

 // components/form-core/src/validate/resultValidators/DefaultSuccess.js:19:35 - (ae-forgotten-export) The symbol "Validator_2" needs to be exported by the entry point index.d.ts
 // components/form-core/test-suites/FormatMixin.suite.js:43:5 - (ae-forgotten-export) The symbol "modelValueType" needs to be exported by the entry point index.d.ts
 // components/form-core/test-suites/NativeTextFieldMixin.suite.js:21:5 - (ae-forgotten-export) The symbol "modelValueType_2" needs to be exported by the entry point index.d.ts
+// components/form-core/types/validate/validate.ts:55:3 - (ae-forgotten-export) The symbol "FormControlHost_3" needs to be exported by the entry point index.d.ts
 // components/input-amount-dropdown/src/LionInputAmountDropdown.js:72:5 - (ae-forgotten-export) The symbol "DropdownRef_2" needs to be exported by the entry point index.d.ts
 // components/input-amount-dropdown/src/LionInputAmountDropdown.js:148:7 - (ae-forgotten-export) The symbol "TemplateDataForDropdownInputAmount_2" needs to be exported by the entry point index.d.ts
-// components/input-amount-dropdown/src/LionInputAmountDropdown.js:178:5 - (ae-forgotten-export) The symbol "RegionMeta_2" needs to be exported by the entry point index.d.ts
+// components/input-amount-dropdown/src/LionInputAmountDropdown.js:178:5 - (ae-forgotten-export) The symbol "RegionMeta_3" needs to be exported by the entry point index.d.ts
+// components/input-amount-dropdown/types/index.ts:23:29 - (ae-forgotten-export) The symbol "LionCombobox_2" needs to be exported by the entry point index.d.ts
 // components/input-amount-dropdown/types/index.ts:27:5 - (ae-forgotten-export) The symbol "RefTemplateData" needs to be exported by the entry point index.d.ts
-// components/input-amount-dropdown/types/index.ts:28:7 - (ae-forgotten-export) The symbol "DropdownRef" needs to be exported by the entry point index.d.ts
-// components/input-amount-dropdown/types/index.ts:31:9 - (ae-forgotten-export) The symbol "OnDropdownChangeEvent" needs to be exported by the entry point index.d.ts
-// components/input-file/types/input-file.ts:15:3 - (ae-forgotten-export) The symbol "UploadResponse" needs to be exported by the entry point index.d.ts
+// components/input-amount-dropdown/types/index.ts:40:5 - (ae-forgotten-export) The symbol "RegionMeta_2" needs to be exported by the entry point index.d.ts
 // components/input-tel-dropdown/src/LionInputTelDropdown.js:49:5 - (ae-forgotten-export) The symbol "DropdownRef_4" needs to be exported by the entry point index.d.ts
 // components/input-tel-dropdown/src/LionInputTelDropdown.js:112:7 - (ae-forgotten-export) The symbol "TemplateDataForDropdownInputTel_2" needs to be exported by the entry point index.d.ts
-// components/input-tel-dropdown/src/LionInputTelDropdown.js:142:5 - (ae-forgotten-export) The symbol "RegionMeta_4" needs to be exported by the entry point index.d.ts
+// components/input-tel-dropdown/src/LionInputTelDropdown.js:142:5 - (ae-forgotten-export) The symbol "RegionMeta_5" needs to be exported by the entry point index.d.ts
-// components/input-tel-dropdown/types/index.ts:30:5 - (ae-forgotten-export) The symbol "RefTemplateData_2" needs to be exported by the entry point index.d.ts
-// components/input-tel-dropdown/types/index.ts:31:7 - (ae-forgotten-export) The symbol "DropdownRef_3" needs to be exported by the entry point index.d.ts
-// components/input-tel-dropdown/types/index.ts:34:9 - (ae-forgotten-export) The symbol "OnDropdownChangeEvent_3" needs to be exported by the entry point index.d.ts
-// components/input-tel-dropdown/types/index.ts:43:5 - (ae-forgotten-export) The symbol "RegionMeta_3" needs to be exported by the entry point index.d.ts
-// components/input-tel/src/formatters.js:30:32 - (ae-forgotten-export) The symbol "RegionCode_4" needs to be exported by the entry point index.d.ts
+// components/input-tel/src/formatters.js:30:32 - (ae-forgotten-export) The symbol "RegionCode_5" needs to be exported by the entry point index.d.ts
-// components/input-tel/src/preprocessors.js:12:32 - (ae-forgotten-export) The symbol "RegionCode_5" needs to be exported by the entry point index.d.ts
+// components/input-tel/src/preprocessors.js:12:32 - (ae-forgotten-export) The symbol "RegionCode_6" needs to be exported by the entry point index.d.ts
 // components/input-tel/src/preprocessors.js:15:39 - (ae-forgotten-export) The symbol "PhoneNumberFormat_3" needs to be exported by the entry point index.d.ts
 // components/localize/src/LocalizeManager.js:34:5 - (ae-forgotten-export) The symbol "NumberPostProcessor_2" needs to be exported by the entry point index.d.ts
 // components/localize/src/LocalizeManager.js:43:5 - (ae-forgotten-export) The symbol "DatePostProcessor_2" needs to be exported by the entry point index.d.ts